 Mentors: Ashlyn Markosky, Graduate Student; Dr. Nancy Shoemaker, Professor of History; Dr. Manisha Sinha, Professor of History and Draper Chair.

 Description: History matters because it influences how we think about everything else.
 If we do not understand how things came to happen in the past, how can we understand what is going on today?
 Those who choose this mentorship site will join in graduate student research on topics of Slavery and Abolition, the Freedman’s Bureau archives, and an in depth look at the Underground Railroad and some of its major figures.
 Participants will learn important skills relating to historical inquiry such as: research methods and skills, creative and analytic writing strategies, how to analyze the role of artifacts (or lack of artifacts) and data, and multiple perspective taking.
-In addition, participants will ultimately get the opportunity to recreate their own museum exhibit and a portfolio of the work they have created while at the mentor site.
-This experience would be ideal for those who are interested in writing (e.g.,journalist or novelist), history, or politics.
+In addition, participants will partake on a field trip to the Harriet Beecher Stowe Center in Hartford and ultimately get the opportunity to create their own portfolio demonstrating the work they have created and the skills they have learned while at the mentor site.
+This experience would be ideal for those who are interested in writing (e.g.,journalist or novelist), history, or politics."

 Note: Minimum of 2 students; maximum of 5 students.